sarlianna/py-types/README.md

 Because everything is done through isinstance, the custom types should compose and work normally with other types, classes, etc.

-Please note that some cases of using this with the schema decorator may not work as intended -- if you want to accept multiple types or schemas with the schema decorator, please use the the `runtime.schema.SchemaOr` class with the types/schemas as args.
+Please note again that this is different from how the schema decorator works -- if you want to accept multiple types or schemas with the schema decorator, please use the the `runtime.schema.SchemaOr` class with the types/schemas as args.